Mamamia (website): Expansion into Mamamia Women's Network

 In 2010, Jason Lavigne, Freedman's husband, joined the business, and led its transformation from a personal blog into a profitable online media business.

 The company launched an Australian variant of iVillage under licence from NBCUniversal in 2012 in an effort to attract advertisers across both sites through a larger combined audience.
 Compared to Mamamia, iVillage was described as being less edgy and having a more mainstream focus while primarily targeting mothers.
 Following the launch, Freedman took on the title of publisher and editorial director for the wider business, while former political press secretary Jamila Rizvi became editor.

 The website expanded into radio in August 2012 with the launch of radio program Mamamia Today hosted by Emelia Rusciano and Dave Thornton on the Today Network.
-The show aired throughout Australia between 3pm and 4pm weekdays, but was axed within a year due to budget cuts at the network.
+The show aired throughout Australia between 3 pm and 4 pm weekdays, but was axed within a year due to budget cuts at the network.

 Mamamia sought to further expand its audience in 2014 with the launch of The Glow – a health and beauty based platform designed primarily for mobile devices, headed by editor Alyx Gorman.
 Another sister site, Debrief Daily, was launched in March 2015, targeting the over 40 women's market.
 Together, the various sites made up the Mamamia Women's Network.

 The company took over full control of the iVillage website in June 2015, ending its partnership with NBCUniversal and rebranding the site as The Motherish.
 It has since become part of the Mamamia umbrella brand.

 Mamamia began planning its anticipated move into the US market in mid 2015 following the appointment of Kylie Rogers, a former Network Ten sales director, as managing director of Mamamia Women's Network.
 In March 2016, it launched its US venture Frank + Flo.